inktrap/studyriffic/README.md

  - include attention checks: 2 (short studies) 3 (longer studies)
  - abort if a participant fails 2
  - change consent form to include attention checks and fails
- - change format of results to include different types

-## misc:
+## maybe/sometimes:

  - sometimes/maybe include expected values for fillers in data
  - include a setting to specify the type of interval for ranges in the check field
  - describe different restrictions in detail
- - maybe: implement interval setting and rounding setting
+ - implement interval setting and rounding setting
- - maybe: specify select restrictions as fractions instead of floats?
+ - specify select restrictions as fractions instead of floats?

+# documentation

  - run main experiment
  - participant selection criteria